JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 ## XXVII.

 115\.
-'Offer up a sacrifice, O Spitama Zarathu_s_tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .
+'Offer up a sacrifice, O Spitama Zarathu<i>s</i>tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .

 116\.
-'Unto her did Are_g_a_t_\-aspa and Va_n_daremaini [^399] <span id="p81">[<sup><small>p.
+'Unto her did Are<i>g</i>a<i>t</i>\-aspa and Va<i>n</i>daremaini [^399] <span id="p81">[<sup><small>p.
 81</small></sup>]</span> offer up a sacrifice by the sea Vouru-Kasha, with a hundred male horses, a thousand oxen, ten thousand lambs.

 117\.
-'They [^400] begged of her a boon, saying: “Grant us this, O good, most beneficent Ardvi Sûra Anâhita! that we may conquer the valiant Kavi Vî_s_tâspa and Zairivairi who fights on horseback, and that we may smite of the Aryan people their fifties and their hundreds, their hundreds and their thousands, their thousands and their tens of thousands, their tens of thousands and their myriads of myriads.”
+'They [^400] begged of her a boon, saying: “Grant us this, O good, most beneficent Ardvi Sûra Anâhita! that we may conquer the valiant Kavi Vî<i>s</i>tâspa and Zairivairi who fights on horseback, and that we may smite of the Aryan people their fifties and their hundreds, their hundreds and their thousands, their thousands and their tens of thousands, their tens of thousands and their myriads of myriads.”

 118\.
 'Ardvi Sûra Anâhita did not grant them [^401] that favour, though they were offering up libations, giving gifts, sacrificing, and entreating that she should grant them that favour.